stanislavsa/smart-woocommerce-search/README.txt

 == Changelog ==

 = 2.7.0 =
-* Added: option to exclude variations from results if the parent product is "Out of stock"
+* Added: option to disable default WooCommerce redirect to product page if there is only one search result
 * Updates: small improvements

 = 2.6.3 =